Klamann/search-index-builder/README.md

 ### Elasticsearch Index Builder

-`es_index.py` creates and populates an arxiv index from the crawled metadata and the parsed full-text from the downloaded PDFs.
+`es_index.py` creates and populates an arxiv index from the crawled metadata, the generated topic model and the parsed full-text from the downloaded PDFs.
 The mapping is defined in `src/res/arxiv-mapping.json`.

-(...)
+Please edit the index settings in this file, e.g. if you want to increase the default number of shards or replicas.

+    usage: es_index.py [-h] [-H HOST] [-P PORT] [-u USER] [-p PASS] [-i NAME] [-T NAME] [-n] [-o] [-m FILE] [-t FILE] [-c FILE]

+    Create and populate an Elasticsearch index.

+    optional arguments:
+      -h, --help            show this help message and exit -H HOST, --host HOST  the network host of the Elasticsearch node (default: localhost)
+      -P PORT, --port PORT  the tcp port Elasticsearch is listening on (default:
+                            9200)
+      -u USER, --http-user USER
+                            if http authentication is required, please specify the name here
+      -p PASS, --http-password PASS
+                            if http authentication is required, please specify the password here
+      -i NAME, --index-name NAME
+                            the name of the Elasticsearch index to use -T NAME, --index-type NAME
+                            the type name of the Elasticsearch index to use -n, --new-index       create a new index (otherwise we assume an index already exists)
+      -o, --overwrite-index
+                            overwrite an index of the same name, if it already exists (otherwise we abort)
+      -m FILE, --file-meta FILE
+                            path to the metadata file (see `arxiv_crawler.py` to get metadata).
+Can read bz2 and gzip compressed files.
+      -t FILE, --file-topics FILE
+                            path to the topic model file (see `topic_model.py` to build a topic model).
+Can read bz2 and gzip compressed files.
+      -c FILE, --file-content FILE
+                            path to the file containing the PDF texts (see `pdf_parser.py` to extract text from PDFs).
+Can read bz2 and gzip compressed files.

 ### Other Functions